-Our last posting was Copenhagen where we arrived two days before the engagement of Danish Crown Prince Frederik and Mary Donaldson.
-We attended all the events leading up to and including their wedding in May 2004 which was a truly amazing experience.
-A week before the wedding the Governor General of Australia, Michael Jeffery and his wife Marlena, hosted a gala dinner for the Danish royal family, Mary’s parents and a few select guests.
-We arranged for the wine, food and flowers to be flown in from Australia, accompanied by chef Luke Mangan.
+Our last posting was Copenhagen where we arrived two days before the engagement of Danish Crown Prince Frederik and a young Australian girl called Mary Donaldson.
+We attended all the events leading up to and including their wedding in May 2004, which was a truly amazing experience.
+A week before the wedding the Governor-General of Australia, Michael Jeffery and his wife Marlena, hosted a gala dinner for the Danish royal family, Mary’s parents and a few select guests.
+Matthew arranged for the wine, food and flowers to be flown in from Australia, accompanied by chef Luke Mangan.
 He produced a stunning meal and everyone was suitably impressed.

 Diplomacy, I soon discovered, involves a lot of cooking.
 With several events to host each week, from small dinners to large receptions, being an ambassador’s wife is a bit like running a restaurant.
-Apart from Copenhagen – where we had a wonderful chef called Christian who came in to help when we entertained – I’ve always had well-meaning but largely unskilled helpers in the kitchen.
+Apart from Copenhagen – where we had a wonderful chef called Christian who came in to help when we entertained – I’ve always had well-meaning but largely unskilled helpers in the kitchen – usually my cleaning lady.
 So over the years I’ve developed a repertoire of recipes where most of the preparation can be done beforehand.
 Once the guests arrive, I want to be out there enjoying the party, not stuck in the kitchen.

 I began collecting recipes when I was at school.
 Some of the recipes in my large collection have been in my family for generations, others were passed on by friends and chefs around the world.
 Many have been adapted over the years to make them lighter or update their presentation.
 I’ve served them to royalty, PMs and other VIPs and there have been no complaints.
 I hope you are inspired to make some of them.

-At this stage I have not received any payment for anything which has appeared on this blog which does not, at this stage, carry any advertisements.
+I have not received any payment for anything which has appeared on this blog which does not carry any advertisements.